Georgian Court University: Athletics

 The school colors are blue and gold, and the mascot is a lion.
 The Georgian Court University Lions have 14 sports teams that compete in the NCAA Division II.

 The university is a member of the Central Atlantic Collegiate Conference (CACC).

-GCU features a 67,000-square-foot Wellness Center equipped for athletic training, physical education and sports competitions.
+GCU features a 67000 sqft Wellness Center equipped for athletic training, physical education and sports competitions.
 In addition, a 1,200-seat arena, athletics fields which offer synthetic turf, a six-court outdoor tennis center, and an abundance of training space offer student-athletes modern facilities and on-campus resources for their sports and recreational activities.

 Women's sports include basketball, cross country, lacrosse, soccer, softball, track & field, and volleyball.
 On August 3, 2022, GCU announced the addition of Acrobatics and Tumbling.
 The team began competition in 2024.

 As of fall of 2013, Georgian Court added men's sports when it became fully coeducational, adding men's basketball, cross country, soccer, and track & field.
-Men's lacrosse was added in the spring of 2016.
-Baseball was added in the Spring of 2025.
+Men's lacrosse was added in Spring 2016.
+Baseball was added in Spring 2025.

-One of the many historic aspects of the campus is that it houses the only "real tennis" court at an American school.
-It was built in the Casino building (which was a "casino" in the 19th-century sense of the term: a place for social gatherings).
-Approximately forty-five real tennis courts are still in use in the world today.
+One of the many historic aspects of the campus is that it houses a "real tennis" court that was built in 1899 in the Casino building (which was a "casino" in the 19th-century sense of the term: a place for social gatherings.)
+Approximately 45 real tennis courts are still in use in the world today.
+During a 2018 visit, Prince Edward, Duke of Edinburgh played on the court, which is the only such court at a university and the nation's second oldest.